 The paper is organized as follows.
-Section \ref{sec:response} describes the near-field response of an interferometer.
+In Sect. \ref{sec:response}, we describe the near-field response of an interferometer.
 In Sect \ref{sec:nfi}, we introduce the near-field imaging techniques and demonstrate them on simulated radio interferometric data.
 In Sect. \ref{sec:rfi_nenufar}, we apply the methods to a subset of NenuFAR observations to perform spectral and temporal characterization of two local RFI sources.
-Section \ref{sec:far_field} uses near-field simulations to understand the impact of local RFI sources on far-field data such as the power spectrum, $u\varv$ plane, and images.
+In Sect. \ref{sec:far_field}, we use near-field simulations to understand the impact of local RFI sources on far-field data such as the power spectrum, $u\varv$ plane, and images.
 In Sect. \ref{sec:discussion}, we discuss the strengths and limitations of the algorithms and future prospects.